vikaskasina/IBM_Capstone/README.md

 ### Success Criteria:

 The success criteria of the project will be a good recommendation of borough/Neighborhood choice to XYZ Company Ltd based on Lack of such restaurants in that location and nearest suppliers of ingredients.

+### Data Section:

+#### Geonames :
+This will be used to obtain necessary data for the neighbourhoods, postal codes and geographic coordinates in Alberta.
+This website also offers the option of downloading the data into text files which enables one to format and import a CSV with the necessary dataset.

+#### Foursquare :
+This API will be used to leverage and explore venue data to target recommended locations for the prospective business venture.

+By merging the data from Geonames and Foursquare we will be able to conclude where starting a non-franchised coffee shop / book store would prove most profitable.